Scam! Usenet.nl Is a Scam: Do Not Pay Them, Here's Why

 Joining Usenet.nl: Getting Hooked By a Free Trial

 I have heard of Usenet services in the past but wasn't sure what it was.
 I found a website called Usenet.nl and they had a free trial via PayPal, so I joined.
 Once I was a member of the site, I got to look around more and decided it really wasn't what I was looking for.

-Easy as pie.
 Nothing happened after that.
-I didn't get charged and didn't hear from Usenet until they realized they couldn't charge my PayPal account.
-They "suspended" my account, which is code for "your free trial is over, if you want to use more, you have to pay."
+I didn't get charged and didn't hear from Usenet until they "suspended" my account, which was expected.
 To me, that was a confirmation that it was mutually understood that the deal was off.
 My account was inactive, therefore they were no longer rendering service past my free trial period.
 Logical.

 Email from Usenet.nl Saying Account Suspended

 Fast forward about a month or two and I get a bill in the mail.
 The letter came all the way from Europe and wanted something like €100.
 When I first got the letter, I thought, "Yep, this is definitely a scam."